 Since blueberries are from so many places, the quality can vary quite a bit.
-Knowing when blueberries are in season will help (check out my handy dandy guide to when blueberries are in season).
+Knowing when blueberries are in season will help.

 The whitish color that surrounds fresh blueberries is called bloom.
 This is the natural protection of the fruit.
 You will know the blueberries are fresh if you see this in the package.
 As times goes on this will naturally fade away.
 Also it’s easy to whip off with your hands.
 If the blueberries are handled too much it will be gone as well.

 Size isn’t always an indicator of quality.
 I do have to say that really small berries are almost always go to be on the tart side.
 I tend to find that the biggest berries are sweet and my favorite.
 It is not an exact science.
 I tend to buy large sized berries especially if their bloom is still intact.

 You never want to see pink on the berries (unless they are the pink lemonade blueberry variety).
 This means the berries left the bush prematurely – compromising both flavor and sweetness.

 Any blueberry that is wrinkled is surely old.
 The texture will be mush.
 Unless they are going straight into smoothies and are super cheap, leave the fruit at the store.